The Three Shades of Subtraction

 -

-Physical Synchronization with Cosmic Time The Cistercian subtraction was not a black hole of human imagination, but a high-resolution receiver.
-By dropping the signal-to-noise ratio of the architecture to absolute zero, they allowed the pristine, celestial waves of nature—the movement of the sun, the wind, and the change of seasons—to be received with total clarity.
+Cistercian subtraction was not a black hole of human imagination, but a high-resolution receiver.
+By dropping the noise level of the architecture to absolute zero, they allowed the pristine, celestial waves of nature—the movement of the sun, the wind, and the change of seasons—to be received with total clarity.
 It was the physical synchronization of the human biological clock with the heartbeat of the universe.

 Yet, no matter how intellectually perfect and aesthetically sublime these first two shades of subtraction (Rikyū’s Void and Cistercian Translucency) may be, they eventually collide with a terrifying, hardcoded human vulnerability: